BenLent123/APx555B-Matlab-Wrapper/README.md

   - Export settings
   - Scope/FFT/PSD
   - Power Average Amount
+Certain things, like non-power averaging, multichannel support, Output support, Sample methods, sampling rate/bandwidth, and other customizable settings, are left untouched since they are not needed for my case.

 - To learn more, use the official APx programming guide + APx has an API documentation which helps!